kurtkanaskie/product-recommendations-v1/README.md

 The Spanner Product Catalog only contains the items that where used in the BigQuery training step for a specific user.
 We'll set `productid` values that where associated to the usesrId values during the ML training step.

-Create environent variables for each product Id using the values from the outpuot of the BigQuery query above (do not use these values directly).
+Create environent variables for each product Id using the values from the output of the BigQuery query above (do not use these values directly).

+NOTE: The order in which you create them, is the order in which they are returned, but since Apigee is applying the BigQuery ordering, the API response order will be different.
+Compare the response from the Spanner script to that from the API proxy.
 ```
 export PRODUCT_ID_1=GGOEGAAX0037
-export PRODUCT_ID_2=GGOEGAAX0351
+export PRODUCT_ID_2=GGOEGAAX0318
-export PRODUCT_ID_3=GGOEGDWC020199
+export PRODUCT_ID_3=GGOEGAAX0351
-export PRODUCT_ID_4=GGOEYDHJ056099
+export PRODUCT_ID_4=GGOEGDWC020199
-export PRODUCT_ID_5=GGOEGAAX0318
+export PRODUCT_ID_5=GGOEYDHJ056099
 ```

 Run the [setup_spanner.sh](#setup_spanner.sh) shell script to set up Spanner Product Catalog .